Why Slain Missionary John Allen Chau Might Be a Martyr

-[The following appeared this week via Religion News Service]
+[The following appeared first via Religion News Service]

 Now that many more details have emerged about how John Allen Chau prepared for his fatal foray onto the shore of North Sentinel Island, it has become clear that fair-minded people might agree on everything about his story — except the most important thing.